 Something about the open minimalist setting, caffeine in the late afternoon, surrounded by a torrential downpour, kept us in a bubble of flowing, unassuming conversation.
 We didn’t have to pretend to be calm and comfortable for too long.
-We talked about creative energy, spontaneity, art and money, true love, “I’m still a millennial okay!”
-And of course, about their installation No Regrets For Our Youth at Aliwal Arts Centre that ran from 12 Jan to 12 Feb 2017.
+We talked about creative energy, spontaneity, art and money, true love, “I’m still a millennial okay!” and of course, about their installation No Regrets For Our Youth at Aliwal Arts Centre (12 Jan to 12 Feb 2017).
 Just don’t ask them: so which parts of the work did each of you make?
 They’re a collective, please.

 Being in a collective is a whole new gameplay from working as a single artist.
-It seemed that these days everybody wants to collaborate and do things together, but we felt that often it can seem forced – too much intention shown.
+It seems that everybody these days wants to collaborate and do things together, but we felt that often it can seem forced – too much intention shown.

 DXXXXD tries to work as a vessel, a connector that allows the collective to become an entity by itself, casting away the idea of individuality.
 Fate brought this vessel together in that spontaneous band performance.
-They fulfilled their fate because the way they approach art, work as a collective and as individuals, are the same.
+They fulfilled their fate because the way they approach art, the way they work as a collective and as individuals, are the same.
 There was friendship, but there was also experience.
 They all had their own things going on, but each of them was simply doing things to have more time to create art.
-Time is the most highly sought commodity.
-We buy it with regular paid jobs to have more time to be whoever you want to be with anyone, anywhere.
+After all, time is the most highly sought commodity.
+We buy it with regularly paid jobs to have more time to be whoever you want to be with anyone, anywhere.
 Art comforts the disturbed but it also disturbs the comfort.